Newhaven, Edinburgh: Fishing

 Although close to Edinburgh, the people of Newhaven remained distinctive in dress and tradition.
 As a result, the village and its residents have been well documented in photographs and postcards intended to show the distinctive local character, notably by the pioneer Victorian photographers David Octavius Hill and Robert Adamson who photographed many of the fishermen and fishwives of Newhaven in both their village surroundings and the partnership's Calton Hill studio in Edinburgh.

 The Society of Free Fishermen of Newhaven, dating from at least 1572, was one of the oldest friendly societies in Scotland.
 It survived until 1989.

+The history of fishing in Newhaven in the years before the First World War has to be understood in conjunction with that of Granton.
+Trawling became focussed on Granton, while Newhaven was engaged in herring fishing in the Firth of Forth.
+From 1901 to 1909 the Board chose to group the results for Newhaven and Granton together.
+The following statistics refer only to Newhaven - hence the gaps in the data.